G4brielMedeiros/LandingPageExample/README.md

 # LandingPageExample
-This is a landing page template for a website, made with HTML and CSS.
+This is a landing page template for a website, made purely with HTML and CSS.

 # Image credits